NCAR/ccpp-scm/scm/doc/TechGuide/chap_cases.rst

 -  UFS initial conditions for 38.1 N, 98.5 W (central Kansas) for 00Z on Oct.
 3, 2016 with NoahMP variables on the C96 FV3 grid (``fv3_model_point_noahmp.nc``)

-See :numref:`Section %s <UFSreplay>` for information on how to generate these files for other locations and dates, given appropriate UFS Atmosphere initial conditions and output.
+See :numref:`Section %s <UFScasegen>` for information on how to generate these files for other locations and dates, given appropriate UFS Atmosphere initial conditions and output.